deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/header-footer/readme.txt

 4. Configurable snippets of code to be recalled on other configurations (to save time)

 == Changelog ==

+= 3.1.0 =

+* Removed the Facebook setting (move to a specialized plugin to have the Facebook Open Graph Meta)
+* Removed bbPress setting (please use bbpress ads)
+* Label fix
+* Removed notices
+* 5 post injections and 5 generic injections

 = 3.0.7 =